• Skip to primary navigation

 My Beef and Plum Casserole is egg, nut and diary-free.
 You can make it gluten-free by using cornflour / cornstarch instead of flour.
 You’ll find notes on how to do this in my recipe notes.

-Beef & Plum Casserole - family meals - baby weaning - fussy eater
+Beef and Plum Casserole - family meals for baby weaning

 Adapting My Beef and Plum Casserole For Your Family